-You can beef up your training and development expertise and show your value to employers by obtaining an HR or training certification.
-Read on for the top five certification programs to help you get ahead in the world of training and development.
+You can beef up your training and development expertise and show your value to employers by obtaining a relevant certification.
+Read on for the top certification programs to help you get ahead in the world of training and development.

-According to the U.S. Bureau of Labor Statistics, corporate training and development specialists earn a median income of $61,570 per year.
-Training and development managers can expect median earnings of more than $120,130 per year, with the top tier receiving over $207,420.
-Depending on the role, corporate training-related positions are expected to grow about 8 percent from 2021 to 2031.
+According to the U.S. Bureau of Labor Statistics, corporate training and development specialists earn a median income of $63,080 per year, or just over $30 per hour.
+Training and development managers can expect median earnings of more than $120,000 per year, with the top tier receiving over $200,000.

 Training and development managers in the top-earning tier can make over $200,000 per year.

 Sales is the epitome of a people-person career.
 Certifications in sales can’t teach the necessary personality traits to excel in the field.
 However, certifications are generally vendor neutral and can help reinforce and teach the necessary technical skills, like ways to identify buyers and create sales strategies.

 While many sales job descriptions now call for a bachelor’s degree, there are still plenty of employers that accept some combination of work experience or certification in lieu of a degree.
 Employers look for candidates who are highly productive and have the drive to increase company profits.
 A certification helps prove that you’re willing to go above and beyond to achieve goals.